1. DEFINITIONS AND INTERPRETATION

 Intellectual Property Rights means patents, trademarks, service marks, logos, get-up, trade names, internet domain names, rights in designs, copyright (including rights in computer software) and moral rights, database rights, semi-conductor topography rights, utility models, rights in know-how and other intellectual property rights, in each case whether registered or unregistered and including applications for registration, and all rights or forms of protection having equivalent or similar effect anywhere in the world;

-Liability Fee means the aggregate of the Set Up Fee and the total Payslip Fees paid by the Customer for the specific payroll in which the liability occurred in the 12 months prior to the date of determination of the liability;
+Liability Fee means the aggregate of the Fees paid by the Customer for the specific payroll in which the liability occurred in the 12 months prior to the date the party making the complaint became aware of the liability;

 Normal Working Hours means the hours 9:00 am to 5:30 pm UK time, Monday to Thursday and 9:00 am to 5:00 pm on Fridays, on Business Days;

-Ongoing Product Training / Consultancy means each system user will be required to attend either a Consultancy or a Training day in order to refresh or further advance their system knowledge;
+Ongoing Product Training / Consultancy means each User will be required to attend a Consultancy and Training Day in order to refresh or further advance their knowledge of the Services;

 Order Form means the IRIS FMP order form;